mkrystkowicz/IPlocator/README.md

 ```
 Locating and IP address is the main job of this app.
 It was made for learning purposes - tailwindcss and asynchronous JS.
+!!!
+While using Brave Browser, or some king of ghosters scripts - turn it off, without it app won't work correctly! !!!
 ```

 ### LIVE: